Confabulation (neural networks): Large language models

-In March 2023, technology journalist Benj Edwards proposed "confabulation" as a more accurate alternative to "hallucination" for describing factual errors generated by large language models (LLMs) like those used with ChatGPT.
-Edwards argued that in the context of LLMs, "confabulation" better captures the "creative gap-filling principle" at work when these models generate plausible-sounding but factually incorrect information without implying deception.
+In March 2023, technology journalist Benj Edwards proposed confabulation as a more accurate alternative to hallucination for describing factual errors generated by large language models (LLMs) like those used with ChatGPT.
+Edwards argued that, in the context of LLMs, confabulation better captures the "creative gap-filling principle" at work when these models generate plausible-sounding but factually incorrect information without implying deception.

-Unlike the term "hallucination," which suggests perceiving something that isn't there, "confabulation" describes how LLMs fill in missing information with fabricated content that appears coherent and convincing.
+Unlike the term hallucination, which suggests perceiving something that is not there, confabulation describes how LLMs fill in missing information with fabricated content that appears coherent and convincing.
 As Edwards noted, "In human psychology, a 'confabulation' occurs when someone's memory has a gap and the brain convincingly fills in the rest without intending to deceive others."
-While LLMs don't function like human brains, this metaphor helps explain how these models produce false information that appears credible within their generated text.
+While LLMs do not function like human brains, this metaphor helps explain how these models produce false information that appears credible within their generated text.

 The term has since gained traction in technical literature, and also in clinical discourse where researchers argue it more accurately describes how LLMs generate plausible but incorrect information without implying sensory perception or consciousness.